koenboeckx/arduino/README.md

 * matplotlib (for visualization)

 ## General instructions:
-1. download the files, either with `git clone` (preferred) or by downloading all the files in zip format (choose `Clone or download` in the top right corner)
+1. Download the files, either with `git clone` (preferred) or by downloading all the files in zip format (choose `Clone or download` in the top right corner).
 1. Unzip the files (if needed).
 Open a command window and `cd` into the newly created directory.
 1. Start the system simulator: `python3 system.py [bob|ship|maglev|bicopter]`.
 Specifying the type of system to simulate is mandatory.